-Steps in th ne Claims Process and d Its Str ategic Plan
+Steps in the Claims Process and Its Strategic Plan

 4.2 Determine specific considerations with each step of the claims process and explain them.

 Process Overview

 A claims adjuster must complete several steps in the claims process.
 While each insurance company has its own policies and procedures, claims handling processes are similar regarding the basic steps taken from report to resolution.
 These steps are as follows: